Skip to content

 npm

-npm install @farcaster/frame-wagmi-connector
+npm install @farcaster/miniapp-wagmi-connector

 Add to Wagmi configuration